 - Database transaction unit (DTU)-based purchasing model.
 This purchasing model provides bundled compute and storage packages balanced for common workloads.

 Different purchasing models are available for different Azure SQL Database deployment models:

 - The single database and elastic pool deployment options in Azure SQL Database offer both the DTU-based purchasing model and the vCore-based purchasing model.

-- The managed instance deployment option in Azure SQL Database only offers the vCore-based purchasing model.
+- The managed instance deployment option in Azure SQL Database offers only the vCore-based purchasing model.

 |Purchasing model||Description||Best for|

-|DTU-based model||This model is based on a bundled measure of compute, storage, and IO resources.
-Compute sizes are expressed in terms of Database Transaction Units (DTUs) for single databases and elastic Database Transaction Units (eDTUs) for elastic pools.
-For more on DTUs and eDTUs, see What are DTUs and eDTUs?.||Best for customers who want simple, pre-configured resource options.|
+|DTU-based model||This model is based on a bundled measure of compute, storage, and I/O resources.
+Compute sizes are expressed in DTUs for single databases and in elastic database transaction units (eDTUs) for elastic pools.
+For more information about DTUs and eDTUs, see What are DTUs and eDTUs?.||Best for customers who want simple, preconfigured resource options.|

 |vCore-based model||This model allows you to independently choose compute and storage resources.
 The vCore-based purchasing model also allows you to use Azure Hybrid Benefit for SQL Server to gain cost savings.||Best for customers who value flexibility, control, and transparency.|

 In the business critical service tier, we automatically allocate at least 3 replicas.
-To reflect this additional allocation of compute resources, the price in the vCore-based purchasing model is approximately 2.7x higher in the business critical service tier than in the general purpose service tier.
-For the same reason, the higher storage price per GB in the business critical service tier reflects the high IO and low latency of the SSD storage.
+To reflect this additional allocation of compute resources, the price in the vCore-based purchasing model is approximately 2.7x higher in the business critical service tier than it is in the general purpose service tier.
+Likewise, the higher storage price per GB in the business critical service tier reflects the high I/O and low latency of the SSD storage.

 For more information about storage prices, see the pricing page.